JuseobJang/android-project-planner/README.md

      - When app is started, It shows the 'calendar widget'.
    2. Weather information. (complete)
      - When you click weather button, you can see new screen with weather information.
-   3. Alarm.()
+   3. Alarm.(undeveloped)
      - When you click Alarm button, you can set the alarm.
      - you can set the alarm song.
-   4. Schedule Management. (proceeding)
+   4. Schedule Management. (proceeding-almost done)
-     - When you click date at 'calendar widget', you can build your schedule then you can see list to do.
+     - When you click date at 'calendar widget', you can build your schedule and you can see list to do.
    5. Search Bar. (complete)
      - When you want search information, you search the information through search bar then you can see the
        information at new screen.